 A thorough medical history and physical assessment will establish 90% of if/how to help you.
 However, x-rays will help to determine the last 10%.
-X-rays will let the doctor know:
+X-rays will let the Chiropractor know:

-- If you are safe for treatment – old injuries or congenital changes may be a contraindiction to care
+- If you are safe for care – old injuries or congenital changes may be a contraindication to care

-- Your condition – how long the problem has been there and how long it will take to fix
+- Your condition – how long the problem has been there and how long it will take to improve

-- How to treat you – everyone’s anatomy is unique and must be treated with accuracy
+- How to help you – everyone’s anatomy is unique and must be adjusted with accuracy

-If a treatment is always needed, something is always wrong.
+If an adjustment is always needed, something is always wrong.
 If a dentist pulled out a tooth at every visit, they’re missing something in the case.
 The same is for Chiropractic.

-It is important to be regularly checked (like getting a dental check), but treatment should only be when needed.
-The less often treatment is needed, the healthier the body.
+It is important to be regularly checked (like getting a dental check), but adjustments should only be when needed.
+The less often adjustment is needed, the healthier the body.
 The healthier the body, the fewer the symptoms, the stronger the person, the better the quality of life.